Eomys/pyleecan-doc/tuto_multisimulation.rst

 Input parameters: *ParamSetter*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*ParamSetter* enables to set the parameters variations by defining a function that takes a *Simulation* and a value in argument and a list of possible values.
+*ParamSetter* enables to set the parameters variations by defining a function that takes a *Simulation* and a value in argument.
-The function is executed before running the simulation to set the parameters as expected.
 Using such function enable to link some input parameters together.
+This setter can also be defined as a string to target directly a parameter.
+When generating the list of simulation to run, the function is executed before running the simulation to set the parameters as expected.
 The object has five attributes:

 +--------------+------------+----------------------------------------+